Fukuoka Fish Market

 The taste of filefish is good year-round, but especially in autumn, the best season for this fish.
 Sashimi with “Kimo-Shoyu” is supremely delicious.
 “Kimo-Shoyu” is soy sauce mixed with boiled fish liver.

 AWABI - Abalone

-In the Chikuzen-sea, there are three subspecies for Awabi, but the Awabi most harvested is the Kuro-Awabi.
+In the Chikuzen-sea, there are three Awabi subspecies.
+The most common is the Kuro-Awabi.
 (Saga, Nagasaki, and Fukuoka: large size is 300g and up).

 Traditionally squid was only fished during the night.
 With the advent of the vertical long-line fishing method, they are now caught during the daytime during seasons other than summer.
 Try preparing them as sashimi or tempura.
 In Fukuoka, still- live (ikizukuri) preparations are preferred.

 Ko-Ika or “Sumi-Ika” squid in the Kantō region, is a popular and crucial seafood used for Edomae-style sushi and tempura.
 Due to its popularity, the market price of Ko-Ika is very high and can cost up to $200/Kg at the beginning of its best season.
 The young squids, called Shin-Ika, reach their best season and get shipped into the market from around July.
 Later, Ko-Ika will have its best season from late Autumn to early Spring.